xytrux/xytrux/README.md

 ## About Me

 Yo, my name is Armando, but I would appreciate it if you DIDN'T call me that.
-I am a 15 year old full stack developer who's interested in game development and cybersecurity.
+I am a 15 year old low level developer who's interested in cybersecurity.
 I am experienced in software development as well as web development and Discord development.

 When im not off coding stuff, I usually like to flip balisongs!
 Although I'm still considered a beginner. 💻🔒